hadipourh/talks/20220920-CHES-2022/README.md

-# My Talk in FSE 2022
+# My Talk in CHES 2022

-This repository includes the LaTex sources of my talk in FSE 2022 to present our paper titled ***Improved Rectangle Attacks on SKINNY and CRAFT***
+This repository includes the LaTex sources of my talk in CHES 2022 to present our paper titled ***Practical Multiple Persistent Fault Attack***

 Use the following command to compile: